shen-hhao/shen-hhao.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Computer of Science, Peking University, 2028 (expected)
-* B.S. in College of Engineering, Peking University, 2023
+* B.E. in College of Engineering, Peking University, 2023

 <!-- Work experience
 ======